paulosuzart/ultimate-geo/README.md

 It works like this:

+![ultimate-geo](http://github.com/paulosuzart/ultimate-geo/raw/master/ultimate.png)

-   1. Maps every column by position to the specified in-fields variables
+   1. Maps every column by position to the specified `in-fields` variables
-   1. For each line, replaces the -query with the appropriate variables and submit it to google
+   1. For each line, replaces the `-query` with the appropriate variables and submit it to google
-   1. After geocoding, writes the -out to the -t file.
+   1. After geocoding, writes the `-out` to the `-t` file.
 Providing two more variables that are `:lat` and `:lng`

-Here some diagrama to help:

-![ultimate-geo](http://github.com/paulosuzart/ultimate-geo/raw/master/ultimate.png)

 Notice the column maps works just like variables in HQL queries.